 Speaking of dopamine, it is theorized that addicts self-medicate with substances for the sudden dopamine release they provide.
 Dopamine is a naturally occurring, feel-good chemical that induces joy and euphoria.
 Substances cause our brains to flood with dopamine, giving us a highly concentrated feeling of this euphoria.

-Overtime, however, the artificial manipulation of our dopamine levels actually reduces the receptors for dopamine in the brain, resulting in low function of dopamine.
+Over time, however, the artificial manipulation of our dopamine levels actually reduces dopamine receptors in the brain, resulting in low function of dopamine.
 In fact, research indicates that some people have fewer dopamine receptors in the brain to start with due to genetic factors, making them more prone to addiction by dulling their brain’s response to substances.

 Nutritional Therapy Helps Control Cravings

 Hypoglycemia is common among addicts.
-According to William Billica, MD, at InnerBalance Health Center, 98 percent of the alcoholics and 75 to 80 percent of the patients he tests show blood sugar levels below 60 milligrams per deciliter (mL/dC).
+According to William Billica, MD, at InnerBalance Health Center, 98 percent of the alcoholics and 75 to 80 percent of the patients’ tests show blood sugar levels below 60 milligrams per deciliter (mL/dC).
 The normal range is between 70 and 99 mL/dC.

-When your blood sugar crashes, the brain sends signals tellings you to boost your energy, and quick.
+When your blood sugar crashes, the brain sends signals tellings you to boost your energy quickly.
 This is when cravings happen, usually for something sweet.
 The craving for something sweet can easily be mistaken as an alcohol craving.

-Nutritional therapy focuses on stabilizing blood sugar levels by minimizing processed foods and foods with lots of added sugar, focusing on foods that have a low Glycemic Index (GI), and balancing carbohydrate intake with protein and fat.
+Nutritional therapy focuses on stabilizing blood sugar levels by minimizing processed foods and foods with lots of added sugar, focusing on foods with a low Glycemic Index (GI), and balancing carbohydrate intake with protein and fat.

 How Nutritional Therapy Fits Into Your Overall Treatment

-At Fort Recovery, our Director of Culinary Services, Chef Michael Miller, creates meals designed to optimize your health and sobriety.
+At Fort Behavioral Health, our Director of Culinary Services, Chef Michael Miller, creates meals designed to optimize your health and sobriety.
 The meals are designed to decrease inflammation, detoxify the body, and reduce cravings by limiting carbohydrates, sugar, and sodium.
 If you would like more information about our nutritional therapy program or any of our other programs, contact our team today by calling 844.986.0260.